Are you wondering if hiking is safe during pregnancy?

 - Helps you maintain a healthy weight during your pregnancy

 Hiking is an excellent cardio workout, improves physical stamina, and can help improve your mood.

 Hiking in moderation is considered a safe exercise during pregnancy.

-Make sure you are wearing comfortable hiking shoes, have plenty of water, snacks, and your cell phone.
+Make sure you are wearing comfortable hiking shoes, and have plenty of water, snacks, and your cell phone.

-Bring your hiking essentials, hike with someone, watch your elevation, energy levels, and use as many of our tips above as needed to make your mountain hike as safe and enjoyable as possible!
+Bring your hiking essentials, hike with someone, watch your elevation, and energy levels, and use as many of our tips above as needed to make your mountain hike as safe and enjoyable as possible!